 TVA offers medical coverage to eligible retirees and their eligible dependents.

 Retirees and their eligible dependents not yet eligible for Medicare may choose from medical plan options that include medical, prescription-drug coverage, and vision-care benefits.
 The benefit plans available to eligible retirees for 2016 are described in Medical Plan 2016 (PDF, 285 kb).
-More detailed information can be found in Medical Plan Description (to be updated in January).
+More detailed information can be found in Medical Plan Description.

 Note: When retirees and their eligible dependents become eligible for Medicare, they cannot continue in these plans but are instead eligible for coverage under the TVA-sponsored Medicare Supplement plan described below.